What to bring?

 Colonoscopy is a day surgery procedure performed in hospital.
 You will receive your bowel preparation kit*, admission and fasting times and other instructions at your consultation or after your colonoscopy is confirmed.

-(* Preparation kit is $20.00 and not claimable by Medicare Australia)
+(* Preparation kit cost is not claimable by Medicare Australia)

 You will need someone to take you home after your colonoscopy and you should not drive or work until at least the following day.